 - ¾ cup (160g) avocado*

 - 1 teaspoon vanilla extract

-- 2 tablespoons raw honey (add more if you like it sweeter)
+- 2 tablespoons (44g) raw honey or maple syrup (add more if you like it sweeter)

 - 1 large egg, room temperature***

-- Using a rubber spatula gently mix the wet ingredients into the dry ingredients and mix to form a batter, then fold in the macadamia nuts.
+- Using a rubber spatula, gently mix the avocado mixture with the dry ingredients to form a batter, then fold in the macadamia nuts.
 Spread the batter evenly in the pan.

-- Bake until a toothpick inserted into the center comes out clean, about 45 to 50 minutes.
-To preserve freshness, place inside an airtight container in the fridge.
+- Bake until a toothpick inserted into the center comes out clean, about 40 to 50 minutes.
+To preserve freshness, store bread inside an airtight container in the fridge.
 You can double the recipe if you like and also freeze it.

 Calories 218 (From Fat 160); Fat 18g (Saturated 5g); Cholesterol 19mg; Sodium 320mg; Carbohydrate13g (Dietary Fiber 3g); Net carbs 10g; Protein 5g.

 *If you don't have a scale to measure the ingredients mash your avocado then fill your measuring cup.
 You'll need about 2 small avocados.